 The Townsville and District Branch of the Music Teachers' Assocation of Queensland were very fortunate to be able to use the new SoCA rehearsal room for our recent sight reading tournament.We found the facilities were well suited for our event and the locality and ease of parking were convenient for students and parents.
 Thank you to Elly and other SoCA staff who assisted in the organisation of our requirements.We look forward to using the Rehearsal room again for future MTAQ events.Pam Abraham, President, Music Teachers’ Association Qld Oct / Nov 2008

-Everyone who attended the vocational visit to the School of Creative Arts last night enjoyed themselves and was as impressed as I was with the high quality of the facility and its equipment.
+Everyone who attended the vocational visit to Creative Arts at JCU last night enjoyed themselves and was as impressed as I was with the high quality of the facility and its equipment.
 It is a world class facility with state of the art equipment, gallery and performance spaces.
-It was obvious to all that JCU is not only committed to fostering science subjects taught by the University but also committed to improving the University’s reputation for the arts as well.I would like to express my thanks on behalf of the club to Ryan Daniel, the Head of School for giving his time to give us an informative and interesting tour of the facility of which he is obviously and justly proud, and to Elly Murrell, the Community Events and Engagement Officer for organising this very worth while visit.
+It was obvious to all that JCU is not only committed to fostering science subjects taught by the University but also committed to improving the University’s reputation for the arts as well.I would like to express my thanks on behalf of the club to Ryan Daniel, the Head of Creative Arts for giving his time to give us an informative and interesting tour of the facility of which he is obviously and justly proud, and to Elly Murrell, the Community Events and Engagement Officer for organising this very worth while visit.
 Malcolm Beresford, Rotary Club, Townsville.
 Oct 2008